conan-io/docs/integrations/cmake/cmake_generator.rst

     target_link_libraries(timer CONAN_PKG::Poco)

 Using ``TARGETS`` as argument, ``conan_basic_setup()`` will internally call the macro ``conan_define_targets()`` which defines cmake ``INTERFACE IMPORTED`` targets, one per package.
-These targets, named ``CONAN_PKG::PackageName`` can be used to link with, instead of using global cmake setup.
+These targets, named ``CONAN_PKG::PackageName`` can be used to link against, instead of using global cmake setup.

 .. seealso::